Les Invalides, Paris. Photo credit Angela Perez

 Eight, revise your exhibit in accordance with the critique of your instructor.

-Ninth, submit your final exhibit to your instructor for a grade.
+Ninth, submit your final exhibit for a grade.

 Tenth and finally, please remember that your work is public on the web, viewable by anyone; so you should make it your best possible work.

 - an explanation of each of the exhibit's items.
-The explanation should be a solid paragraph in length, maybe 100-150 words, but this could vary a bit
+The explanation should be a solid paragraph in length, maybe 100-150 words, but this could vary a bit.
+There should be at least TEN items in your exhibit.

 - proper grammar and English style usage